lucian-rus/watchdog/readme.md

 step 3.
 go to each address
 e.g get "https://www.senat.ro/FisaSenator.aspx?ParlamentarID=6E681419-5F69-41CD-85CA-ACEF5EED2A63" for everyone. this is not working as intended and should be checked

+first, a get call is required
+all fields that need to be added in the post request are coming in the get response as of now, this has not worked manually yet